Creating support and opportunities for adults with learning disabilities in Bolton

 The Jubilee Centre is a new state-of-the-art day centre that will transform adult care services in Bolton.

-Clear Futures is working in partnership with Bolton Cares Ltd and Bolton Council to deliver the project.
-It will replace outdated facilities, providing vital support and improving opportunities for adults with learning disabilities across the town.
+Clear Futures worked in partnership with Bolton Cares Ltd and Bolton Council to deliver the project.
+It replaces outdated facilities, providing vital support and improving opportunities for adults with learning disabilities across the town.

-Our Tier 1 contractor, Robertson is delivering the new facility and has been working with local stakeholders to maximise opportunities for the local community during the project’s delivery.
+Our Tier 1 contractor, Robertson delivered the new facility, working with local stakeholders to maximise opportunities for the local community during the project’s delivery.

 £3.11m